Azure/AzureDataLake/docs/PowerShell/Tutorials.md

-# Tutorials: Azure PowerShell with Data Lake
+# Tutorial: Using Azure PowerShell with Data Lake

 This guide assumes you have previously followed the steps in the main [Getting Started guide](../GettingStarted.md) and the PowerShell [First Steps](FirstSteps.md) guide.